top of page

 Summary

 As mentioned at the beginning of this article, a lot of animal organisations do not recommend letting cats outdoors under any circumstances - that is, outside of a garden or yard.
-However, there's also a lot of information on how to travel with cats as safely as possible.
+However, there's a lot of information on how to travel with cats as safely as possible.
 We have to appreciate that every cat is unique with his or her own requirements.

 Personally, I'm for anything that can help to improve an animal's health and wellbeing.
 That includes taking all of the necessary precautions and following the essential guidelines as described in this article.
 You're responsible for the safety of your cat and should monitor their stress levels at every stage of training and walking - that means slowing down or even stopping at the first sign of distress.

-• 0%For.
+• 0%Yes

-• 0%Against.
+• 0%No

 Comments